TU physics major is reaching for the stars

 “Getting a research opportunity like this helps me feel like I’m on the right track, and I get to experience different things before I decide my next steps,” Markward says.
 “Getting to work with different types of data has been great because it allows me to see the scope of all the things I could be doing.

 This wasn’t her first research opportunity.
-Last summer, the first-generation student did a material physics research experience for undergraduates at Georgetown.
+During the summer before her senior year, the first-generation student did a material physics research experience for undergraduates at Georgetown.

 Markward is also a member of the Honors College, served as president of TU’s Astronomical Society (or Astro Club as she likes to joke) and has worked as an NASA Partner Eclipse Ambassador, where she shared information with the community about how to safely observe solar eclipses.

-Markward will graduate this spring and is already applying to graduate and doctoral programs.
+After she graduates, Markward plans to apply to graduate and doctoral programs.
 No matter what’s next, she knows TU has prepared her by offering so many opportunities.

 “Getting to dip my toe into a bunch of different things before I graduate is pretty incredible,” Markward says.
 “And having professors like Dr. Scott, who is in my corner and can speak for me and my experiences, make me feel like I’m prepared for the future.”